aandrewduong/aandrewduong/README.md

 # hey, i'm andrew

-i'm a software engineer at illumio, a cybersecurity company based in sunnyvale, bay area
+i'm a software engineer at illumio, a cybersecurity company based in sunnyvale, ca

 my mission is to build software that leaves an meaningful impact on users worldwide.